1957: The “Chirping’”Crickets, the debut album by Buddy Holly and the Crickets was released on the Brunswick Records label in the US.

 1967: Stevie Wonder released his eighth studio album and first Christmas album, Someday at Christmas.

-1968: Wilson Picket recorded “Hey Jude” at Muscle Shoals, accompanied by Duane Allman on guitar, who had recommended the song to Pickett.
-Pickett’s rendition of the Paul McCartney song became his eleventh top 40 hit on the Billboard Hot 100, reaching #23, peaked at #13 on the R&B chart, and was his second of two top 20 singles in the UK, where it reached #16.
+1968: Wilson Pickett recorded “Hey Jude” at Muscle Shoals Sound Studios.
+He was accompanied by Duane Allman on guitar, who had recommended the song to Pickett.
+Recorded in a single take, Pickett’s rendition of the Paul McCartney song became his eleventh top 40 hit on the Billboard Hot 100, reaching #23, peaked at #13 on the R&B chart, and was his second of two top 20 singles in the UK, where it reached #16.
 Eric Clapton has said that Allman’s performance is the best rock guitar playing on an R&B record and Jimmy Johnson of the Muscle Shoals Rhythm Section credited Allman’s solo with creating Southern Rock.

 1969: The Rolling Stones opened the first of three shows at Madison Square Garden.
 Portions of the recordings from all three shows were later issued on the Get Yer Ya-Ya’s Out album.